open-component-model/ocm/docs/reference/ocm_add_references.md

 ### Description

-Add  source information specified in a resource file to a component version.
+Add  aggregation information specified in a resource file to a component version.
 So far only component archives are supported as target.

 Templating: